MalteBerlin/code-guideline/vue.md

 ## Event naming

-always use train-case for event naming & name should be something like a event.e.e.g - click, loaded, item-loaded etc
+Always use train-case for event naming & name should be something like a event.e.e.g - click, loaded, item-loaded etc

 ```
 <MyComponent @deleted="" @newuser-created=""> </MyComponent>